 The first public engagement opportunity included a virtual public meeting to introduce the study and kick off the public process for this work.
 It also included a walking tour of the existing facilities in the study area, and an online feedback form to gather community input on what works and doesn't work on the existing Arlington Boulevard Trail today.
 This feedback will be used to inform the study moving forward.

-Following analysis of the feedback we received in this public engagement opportunity, the project team will summarize what we heard from the public and share it back as a summary memo.
+Following analysis of the feedback we received in this public engagement opportunity, the project team summarized what we heard from the public and shared it back as a summary memo linked below.

 Engagement Summary(PDF, 815KB)